seralterego/proz-talentocloud-projetointegrador/README.md

 ## 🎯 Status

-Em prototipação no Figma e iniciaremos em breve a criação do front-end e do back-end.
+- Sprint 01: Prototipação no Figma e iniciaremos em breve a criação do front-end e do back-end.
+- Sprint 02: Estruturação do HTML e organização do GitHub

 ## © Licença